frnsys/wharf/readme.md

 1. Create `authorized_keys` in `docker` with your public SSH key.
 2. In your `/etc/environment` file (or wherever else you define environment variables), define an env var called `WHARF_HOST` which should be set to the host server IP or hostname.
+3. Add your public SSH key to the `WHARF_HOST` server.
+4. Copy this repo to `/opt/wharf/`.
+3. Symlink the `wharf` script to a more convenient location, e.g. `/usr/local/bin/`:

+    sudo ln -s /opt/wharf/wharf /usr/local/bin/wharf

 ---